Skip to main content

 • Apply analytical methods; use mathematics and associated toolsets to characterise properties and behaviour of software.

-• Read, interpret and use Software Engineering data.
+• Read, interpret and use software engineering data.
 For example, requirements, design, code, test and release documentation.

-• Develop and apply Algorithms.
+• Develop and apply algorithms.
 For example, produce specification, design and implementation for algorithms.

 • Select the design approach and tools for a given software engineering application and environment.